Music

 Plan of Study

 Below are sample plans of study for music majors who are admitted as freshman or transfer, respectively.
 Each student’s program will vary based on experience and interest, and the samples listed below are not intended as the only program planning scenario.
-Students should familiarize themselves with the Music major requirements before making a program plan, and consult the Undergraduate Advisor should any question arise.
+Students should familiarize themselves with the Music major requirements before making a program plan, and consult the Major Advisor should any question arise.

 Please note that the sample program plan below include only courses required for the major.
 Students are responsible for familiarizing themselves with university, campus, and college requirements.
 Students in the College of Letters and Science, see the L&S Advising Degree Requirements page for more detail and consult their college advisor to address any questions and concerns.
 Students in other colleges should consult their respective college’s information.